Presenter FAQs

 The Undergraduate Symposium is an annual showcase and celebration of undergraduate research, scholarly work, service-learning, community-based research, creative projects, and fine arts.
 All UW-Madison undergraduates are eligible to apply to present, and all mentors, faculty, staff, community members, family, and friends are invited to attend.

-Why do students present at the symposium?
+Why should I present at the Undergraduate Symposium?

 The Undergraduate Symposium is a great opportunity to: